SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 ### Session-35
 - Understand the concept of 3-Tier architecture diagram.
-- Start a project 'Roboshop-infra-Dev' in VS this is for 'Dev' environment since this is multi-env, you have 3 options Tfvars-method, Workspace-method and Different repos for different environments.
-Present siva is now creating different repos for different environments.
-Every method has pros and cons, you can tell this in interview.
+- Start a project 'Roboshop-infra-Dev' in VS this is for 'Dev' environment since this is multi-env you have 3 options Tfvars method, Workspace method and Different repos for different environments.
+Present siva is creating different repos for different environments.
+Every method has pros and cons you can tell this in interview.
 We also need to create for SIT, UAT, PROD environments.
 - Create separate buckets and dynamodb tables for different folders inside the 'Roboshop-infra-Dev' project.
-- We keep 'web-alb' in https on port 443 because it is facing to the public. 'app-alb' is private LB, this app-alb is with in our network, so we can keep this in http on port 8080 (or) 80.
+- We keep 'web-alb' in https on port 443 because it is facing to the public.
+App-alb is private LB and it is within our network so we can keep this in http on port 8080 (or) 80.
-- There will be NO direct connections from now, only through LB even inside the internal servers also because internal servers ip addresses are dynamic.
+- There will be NO direct connections from now.
+Only through LB even inside the internal servers also because internal servers ip addresses are dynamic.
+Lets say if user wants to connect to catalogue then user must connect through app-alb only.
-- We use auto-scaling only for only frontend and backend.
+- We use auto scaling only for frontend and backend.
 For databases we use RDS, DynamoDB etc.
 - Creating databases using PULL strategy.
-We have one disadvantage in PUSH that is once we pushed the configuration from the ansible server to the nodes and if the configuration is disturbed or anybody did changes in ansible server, we dont have any idea, so ansible implemented PULL architecture aswel, we can schedule a crontab to PULL the configuration periodically from git not from the ansible server and run it, since ansible is idempotence in nature, even if the program runs multiple times, nothing will happen.
-So go through the code of Roboshop-ansible-roles-Terraform in VS.
+We have one disadvantage in PUSH that is once we pushed the configuration from the ansible server to the nodes and if the configuration is disturbed or anybody did changes in ansible server we dont have any idea so ansible implemented PULL architecture aswel we can schedule a crontab to PULL the configuration periodically from git not from the ansible server and run it since ansible is idempotence in nature even if the program runs multiple times nothing will happen.
+So go through the code of 'Roboshop-ansible-roles-Terraform' in VS.
-- Why we use terraform provisioners (Null resource) instead of user-data ?
-Because we dont know wether the user-data is succeeded or not until we see the logs in server and moreover it will run only one time.
-But in provisioner we can see on terminal, wether the bootstrap is happening or not ?
+- Why we use terraform provisioners (Null resource) instead of userdata ?
+Because we dont know wether the userdata is succeeded or not until we see the logs in server and moreover it will run only one time.
+But in provisioner we can see on terminal wether the bootstrap is happening or not ?
-- Every platform like azure, gcp, aws cloud platform will have its own solution to maintain configuration and secrets, in aws cloud we have more resources like ec2, dynamodb, lb etc. So for every service you may use passwords or any other secrets in the configuration at some point of time like in mysql, we have password Roboshop1@, so we have SSM Parameter store, services will refer this.
+- Every platform like azure, gcp, aws cloud will have its own solution to maintain configuration and secrets.
+In aws cloud we have more resources like ec2, dynamodb, lb etc. So for every service you may use passwords or any other secrets in the configuration at some point of time like in mysql we have password Roboshop1@ to store this we have SSM Parameter store.
-- For example in aws cloud, EC2 is a service and if this EC2 wants to retrieve the configuration or passwords which are present in SSM Parameter, then this EC2 must have access to that SSM right ?
+- For example in aws cloud, EC2 is a service and if this EC2 wants to retrieve the configuration or passwords which are present in SSM Parameter then this EC2 must have access to that SSM right ?
 For that only we give roles to the EC2 in IAM.
-Second thing is here we are using ansible to provision servers, so ansible should pull the configuration or passwords whatever present in aws from SSM Parameter, then ansible should connect to the aws first, that means ansible should download boto3 and botocore python modules.
-Third thing is ansible-server should also have IAM role (or) IAM policy to PULL the configuration or passwords from the AWS.
-If these 3 things are there, we can implement vault.
+Second thing is here we are using ansible to provision servers so ansible should pull the configuration or passwords whatever present in aws from SSM Parameter then ansible should connect to the aws first that means ansible should download boto3 and botocore python modules.
+Third thing is ansible server should also have IAM role (or) IAM policy to PULL the configuration or passwords from the AWS.
+If these 3 things are there we can implement vault.
-- IAM role we have given in the code is iam_instance_profile = role-name, present this role has full admin access, later we can restrict in IAM concepts.
+- IAM role we have given in the code is 'iam_instance_profile = role-name' present this role has full admin access later we can restrict in IAM concepts.
 - Only thing we cannot automate is storing passwords in SSM that should be done manually.
-- So first store the password in SSM Paramater, for example we have root_password in mysql right ?
-Store that and naming should be roboshop/dev/msql_root_pass and select secure string and value should be the password itself Roboshop@1, so here ansible should retrieve this password, for that we have a syntax called 'lookup' put this syntax in the ansible-roles, where ever this password is there.
+- So first store the password in SSM Paramater.
+For example we have root_password in mysql right ?
+Store that and naming should be 'roboshop/dev/msql_root_pass' and select secure string and value should be the password itself 'Roboshop@1' so here ansible should retrieve this password for that we have a syntax called 'lookup' put this syntax in the ansible roles where ever this password is there.
-- If you go manually like 'ansible.builtin.command' (or) 'ansible.builtin.shell' there will be no idempotence behaviour, thats why mostly use module only.
-If there is no official modules from ansible, we can use community modules.
+- If you go manually like 'ansible.builtin.command' (or) 'ansible.builtin.shell' there will be no idempotence behaviour thats why mostly use module only.
+If there is no official modules from ansible we can use community modules.
-- Web and App tier (If traffic increases, Auto-scaling will create instances)
+- Web and App tier (If traffic increases, auto-scaling will create instances)
 - We created databases and provisioned using provisioners instead of userdata.

 ### Session-36
 - Workflow in company from client to team members ?
 Client --> Business analyst --> Team manager --> Team leads --> Team members.
 - What is launch template ?
 It is like hiring template similar to HR (Auto scaling)
 - First create 'app_alb' (Latest generation works on tcp layer 7) this can redirect to different projects using 1 single app_alb.
-App_alb is nothing but team manager.
-- Since the app_alb DNS is dynamic so we need to create a record for DNS.
+App_alb is nothing but a team manager.
+Since the app_alb DNS is dynamic so we need to create a record for DNS.
 - What is context path and host path ?
 - Now create catalogue target group nothing but a team creation.
 Who will take resources in this team ?
 HR (Auto scaling) for this we need hiring template.
 How this hiring template will be ready ?
 Below are the points.
 - First create catalogue target group.